trufflesuite/trufflesuite.com/public/tutorials/ethereum-overview.md

 ### Private/Enterprise Networks

-Companies can start their own Ethereum networks by ...  .
+Companies can start their own Ethereum networks by...
+(TODO: Awaiting word on whether we recommend certain private chains).
 These networks and their data are private.
 Because they're generally smaller, these networks can also process transactions faster.

 ### Test Networks